Signed in as:

 filler@godaddy.com

-Angie lives in Crediton with her husband Collin, where they raised their 3 children.
-She enjoys spending time with her two sons, her daughter and their partners.
-Angie recently retired after 31 years in Human Resources managing employee pension plans at TD Bank in London and Toronto.
-She loves being creative, whether it’s cooking a special meal for her family and friends, various crafts, or more recently trying her hand at painting with acrylics.
-She enjoys creating abstract art using a variety of techniques, as well as painting landscapes.
-Angie hopes both her creativity and finance background will add value to the South Huron Arts Centre and is excited to sit on the Board.
+Angie lives in Crediton with her husband Collin, where they raised their three children.
+She enjoys spending time with her two sons, her daughter, and their partners.
+Angie recently retired after a 31-year career in Human Resources at TD Bank in London and Toronto, where she managed employee pension plans.
+A lifelong creative, she loves cooking special meals for family and friends, exploring different crafts, and more recently, painting with acrylics and watercolours.
+Angie enjoys experimenting with abstract art techniques and also painting landscapes.
+Now serving as Chair of the Board for the South Huron Arts Centre, Angie is excited to contribute her creativity and financial expertise to help support and grow the Centre’s impact in the community.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.